IASC Fellowships 2021

 - Located at an institution in an IASC member country

-Application deadline is Monday, 16 November 2020 at 13:00 GMT.
+Application deadline is Monday, 16 November 2020.
 Late applications will not be considered.
 Successful applicants will be notified before the end of the year.

 The selection of candidates is coordinated by APECS and will be only based on the material you provide in the application form – so please be as specific as possible.